 If you’re not feeling the discomfort change brings, you aren’t truly transforming.
 If your transformation isn’t requiring you to invest in the technology and culture to support a new mode of visibility and collaboration, you aren’t truly transforming.
 If you’re adopting some Agile practices at the project level without looking at the bigger picture, your Agile transformation is poised for failure.
 And Agile, not the failure to transform the organization, will get the blame.

-Stay tuned to the blog for Jean’s next three Agile transformation failure modes.
+Read about the next three Agile transformation failure modes.